 Faculty Honors and Achievements

-During the past two years, the faculty have been busy publishing articles and books and presenting papers in the US and abroad.
+The faculty have been busy publishing articles and books and presenting papers in the US and abroad.
 Here is just a sample of some of our accomplishments:

 Clare Batty has been invited to write an entry on "Philosophical Perspectives on Smell" for the Encyclopedia of the Mind.
 Her paper, "Scents and Sensibilia," has been accepted for publication in APQ.
 She is writing a review of Robert Stalnaker's book, Our knowledge of the Internal World, for Notre Dame Philosophical Reviews.
 She presented papers at the Canadian Philosophical Association, the Pacific APA, and the Consciousness: Online Conference.